resgroup/mini-wake/README.md

 # mini-wake
-a light weight, fast, easy to understand  &amp; carefully crafted implementation of the Ainslie eddy viscosity wake model and associated sub-models
+an open-source, light weight, fast to run, easy to understand  &amp; carefully crafted implementation of the Ainslie eddy viscosity wake model and associated sub-models